cyberbotics/epuck_ros2/installation/cross_compile/README.md

 ### Compilation Commands

-In the Docker, we prepare a few commands with prefix `cross-*` to bootstrap your development.
+In the Docker, we prepared a few commands with prefix `cross-*` to bootstrap your development.
 For example, you can use `cross-initialize` to download ROS2 source code or `cross-colcon-build` to build it.
 These commands are simple bash functions located in `.bashrc`.
 You can see how the commands are implemented by typing e.g. `type cross-initialize` and change them according to your needs.